Brian and Charles: Production

-Film4 Productions boarded the feature-length adaptation of Archer, Earl, and Hayward's short film in early 2019, followed by the BFI.
+Film4 Productions boarded the feature-length adaptation of Archer, Earl and Hayward's short film in early 2019, followed by the BFI.
 Principal photography took place on location in rural North Wales, including Cwm Penmachno and Llyn Gwynant, during the COVID-19 pandemic.

 Release

 The film premiered at the Sundance Film Festival on 23 January 2022.
-Its distribution rights were acquired by Focus Features in the United States and Universal Pictures internationally.
+A few days later, Focus Features acquired worldwide distribution rights to the film, with its parent Universal Pictures handling international distribution in international territories on its behalf.
+Brian and Charles grossed $860,850 worldwide.

 Reception

 Accolades

 At the Sundance Film Festival: London 2022, which Jim Archer attended, the film won the Audience Favourite award.

 In 2023, it was nominated for the BAFTA Award for Outstanding British Film.